wazuh/wazuh-documentation/source/development/wazuh-cluster.rst

 * ``local_master``: The request can be solved by the master node.
 These requests are usually information about the global status/management of the cluster such as agent information/status/management, agent groups management, cluster information, etc.
 * ``distributed_master``: The master must forward the request to the most suitable node to solve it.

-The type association with every endpoint can be found in the `requests_list.py <https://github.com/wazuh/wazuh/blob/stable/framework/wazuh/cluster/dapi/requests_list.py>`_ file.
+The type association with every endpoint can be found here: `API controllers <https://github.com/wazuh/wazuh/tree/|WAZUH_LATEST_MINOR|/api/api/controllers>`_.

 Imagine a cluster with two nodes, where there is an agent reporting to the worker node with id *020*.
 The following diagram shows the process of requesting ``GET/syscollector/020/os`` API endpoint: